CHL Import Draft

 The CHL Import Draft is an annual event in which every team in the Canadian Hockey League (CHL) may select the rights to eligible import players.
 An import is classified as a player who does not have residency status in either Canada or the United States.
-The draft is conducted online, during the last week of June, or first week of July, following the NHL Entry Draft.
-Teams from the Western Hockey League, Ontario Hockey League, and Quebec Major Junior Hockey League, systematically take turns making selections.
+The draft is conducted online, during the last week of June, or first week of July, following the NHL entry draft.
+Teams from the Western Hockey League, Ontario Hockey League, and Quebec Maritimes Junior Hockey League, systematically take turns making selections.
 Teams can have a maximum of two imports which may only be obtained through the draft.
 The draft is open to all position players, but a ban on drafting European goalkeepers was in effect from 2014 to 2017.
 As of the 2025 draft, 2,380 players have been selected, with many later going onto the National Hockey League.

 History and process

 The CHL Import Draft began in 1992.
 It is an annual event in which every team in the Canadian Hockey League (CHL) may select the rights to eligible import players.
 An import is classified as a player who does not have residency status in either Canada or the United States.
-The draft is conducted online, during the last week of June, or first week of July, following the NHL Entry Draft.
-Teams from the Western Hockey League (WHL), Ontario Hockey League (OHL), and Quebec Major Junior Hockey League (QMJHL), systematically take turns making selections in reverse order of the team's standings in the CHL from the previous season.
+The draft is conducted online, during the last week of June, or first week of July, following the NHL entry draft.
+Teams from the Western Hockey League (WHL), Ontario Hockey League (OHL), and Quebec Maritimes Junior Hockey League (QMJHL), systematically take turns making selections in reverse order of the team's standings in the CHL from the previous season.
 Teams can have a maximum of two imports which may only be obtained through the draft, and teams must have an open roster space for an import player before a draft selection is made, otherwise they must pass on the opportunity.
 As of the 2025 draft, 2,380 players have been selected, with many later going onto the National Hockey League (NHL).
 The majority of imported players come from the Czech Republic, Russia, and Slovakia.